csecht/CountBOINCtasks/README.md

  running count intervals, run:  `count-tasks --c 0`

 ### The GUI version: gcount-tasks
-Download and run as described under Usage, but launch the program with these Terminal commands from within the parent folder:
+Download and run as described under Usage, but launch the program with these Terminal or Command Prompt commands from within the parent folder:
 <ul>
 <li>for Linux or Mac OS: <code>./gcount-tasks</code> -or- <code>python3 gcount-tasks</code></li>
 <li>for Windows: <code>python gcount-tasks</code></li>